gulgle-project/gulgle/AUTOMATION.md

 # Bang List Automation

-This project includes automated updates for the bang list from DuckDuckGo's official API.
+This project includes automated updates for the bang list from Kagi's official API.

 ## How it works